Canadian Fossil Discovery Centre: Research

 Scientific research is at an all-time high in the museum departments of vertebrate paleontology and geology.
 Current research is focused on marine paleoecology of the Western Interior Seaway, stomach contents of plesiosaurs, stratigraphic cartography and the use of ArcGIS along with geochemical analysis of the bentonite stringers located in the upland region of Pembina Mountain.
 Visiting researchers from Japan, China, England and the United States are also assisting us with various other research endeavors relating to the marine waters of the Late Cretaceous Period in Manitoba.

 The Canadian Fossil Discovery Centre hosts the bi-annual Manitoba Paleontology Symposium to help facilitate awareness of this research and the overall advancement of paleontological research within the province and throughout the various communities of Canadian paleontology.

 In 2016 Keiichi Aotsuka announced the discovery of a new species of marine bird from the collection of the centre named Hesperornis lumgairi.

 Honours

-The Canadian Fossil Discovery Centre was given the status of a "Manitoba Star Attraction" in 2005 by the province of Manitoba.
+The Canadian Fossil Discovery Centre was given the status of a "Manitoba Star Attraction" in 2005 by Travel Manitoba.

-In late 2014 the Guinness World Records awarded the museum with a record for Largest Publicly Displayed Mosasaur - Bruce.
+In late 2014 the Guinness World Records awarded the museum with a record for Largest Publicly Displayed Mosasaur: Bruce.
 The record was added to the 2016 print edition of the Guinness World Records.

 In 2015 Canada Post released a stamp based on the museum's Bruce Mosasaur as part of a five stamp Dino Series.

 In 2015 the centre was instrumental in establishing the mosasaur as the official fossil emblem of the province of Manitoba.

 In 2016 the Canadian Fossil Discovery Centre became the seventh Signature Museum in the province of Manitoba.

-Affiliations

-The Museum is affiliated with: CMA, CHIN, and Virtual Museum of Canada.